Yuchan48/Yuchan48/README.md

 About me:

-- 🔭 I am specialized in JS frameworks, and also learning Python.
+- 🔭 My main skills are JS frameworks, task automation with Python.
 - 👯 I am open to learn new technologies.
-- 🌱 I’m currently studying for computer science degree program in the University of the People.
 - 📫 How to reach me: yuchan.iizuka@gmail.com
-- 😄 My hobbies: crypto, baking, circus training, programming
+- 😄 My hobbies: crypto, circus training, programming
-- ⚡ My profession offline: I am a circus acrobat/dancer, worked and toured all over the world.
+- ⚡ My profession offline: I work as a circus acrobat/dancer, worked and toured all over the world.